The Luxury Travel Bible - OPEN PASSPORT: Ben Fogle

 OPEN PASSPORT: Ben Fogle

 Ben Fogle became famous as the star of television's first attempt at reality TV, Castaway, in 2000.
 Since then the TV star, author and adventurer has taken part in many of the toughest physical challenges on Earth, such as the 180-mile Marathon des Sables in the Sahara and a 100-mile ice-skating marathon across Sweden, rowing across the Atlantic and walking to the South Pole.
-Most recently he has been in Augusta, Western Australia taking part in the Anaconda Adventure Race series filiming for his new programme "Year of Adventures'.
+Most recently he has been in Augusta, Western Australia taking part in the Anaconda Adventure Race series filming for his new programme "Year of Adventures'.
 He has presented numerous shows including BBC's Animal Park, Wild In Africa, Countryfile, Crufts, One Man and His Dog and Extreme Dreams.
 He is also a correspondent for NBC in the US.
 He writes regularly for the UK Sunday Telegraph and the Independent and has written five bestselling books.
 His latest book, The Accidental Adventurer is out now.

 Ben Fogle